elspethcurtis/codeLouisville_finalProject/README.md

 ### General:
 * body: removes margin, adds flex property to create flexbox parent, sets min height and flex direction to help me create a sticky footer, sets font style
 * a: removes underline from links
-* img: hides recipe images up until 769 px wide, rounds their corners
+* img: hides recipe images up until 769px wide, rounds their corners
 * .circle: creates a circle which I use on the recipe category images

 ### Header/Footer: